-13. Income Taxes
+14. Income Taxes

 The Company is subject to taxation in the U.S. and various state jurisdictions.
-The Company's tax years for 2004 and forward are subject to examination by the Federal and California tax authorities due to the carryforward of unutilized net operating losses and research and development credits.
+The Company's tax years for 2004 and forward are subject to examination by the Federal and state tax authorities due to the carryforward of unutilized net operating losses and research and development credits.
 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrued interest and/or penalties related to income tax matters in the Company's balance sheets at March 31, 2011 and December 31, 2010, and has recognized no interest and/or penalties in the Company's statements of operations for the three months ended March 31, 2011 and 2010, respectively.
-Further, as of March 31, 2011, the Company had not recorded any unrecognized tax benefits.
+The Company had no accrued interest and/or penalties related to income tax matters 30, 2012 and December 31, 2011, and has recognized no interest and/or penalties in the Company's statement of operations for the three and nine months ended September 30, 2012 and 2011.
+Further, as of September 30, 2012, the Company had not recorded any unrecognized tax benefits.

-Pursuant to Internal Revenue Code ("IRC") Sections 382 and 383, annual use of the Company's net operating loss and research and development credit carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
-The Company has not completed an Internal Revenue Code Section 382/383 analysis regarding the limitation of net operating loss and research and development credit carryforwards.
-Until this analysis has been completed, the Company has removed the (i) deferred tax assets for net operating losses of approximately \$89,176,000 and (ii) the research and development credits of approximately \$5,679,000, generated through 2010 from its deferred tax asset schedule, and has recorded a corresponding decrease to its valuation allowance.
-When this analysis is finalized, the Company plans to update its unrecognized tax benefits that are recorded in the next 12 months and, as a result, the Company may have a change in the unrecognized tax benefits that are recorded in the next 12 months.
+Pursuant to Internal Revenue Code Sections 382 and 383, annual use of the Company's net operating loss and research and development credit carryforwards may be limited in the event of a cumulative change in ownership of more than 50% within a three-year period.
+The Company has not completed this analysis regarding the limitation and therefore has removed the (1) deferred tax assets for net operating losses of approximately \$123,436,000 and (2) research and development credits of approximately \$6,562,000 generated through 2011 from its deferred tax asset schedule.
+Further, the Company has recorded a corresponding decrease to its valuation allowance.
+When this analysis is finalized, the Company plans to update its deferred tax asset and valuation allowance accordingly.
+The Company expects to complete this analysis within the next six months and, as a result, the Company may have a change in the unrecognized tax benefits that are recorded.
 Due to the existence of the valuation allowance, future changes in the Company's unrecognized tax benefits will not impact the Company's effective tax rate.